cdphillips04/SUPERCOMPUTING/assignments/assignment_07/README.md

 ### Task 6: slurm script

 This is stored as assignment\_7\_pipeline.slurm.
 The stdout and stderr are given absolute paths to /sciclone/home/cdphillips/scr10/assignment\_7/output/\[file name\].
 The three scripts are made executable using chmod and called in the slurm script.
+The pipeline can be submitted with sbatch assignment\_7\_pipeline.slurm.

 ### Task 8: inspecting results